Yum1ng/ECE180-Assignment3/README.md

 In our last assignment, we provided you with a specific class interface.
 In this assignment, the interface is up to you.
 Instead, we are providing you with a "boilerplate" test-harness that you'll use to test your implementation.
 Once you turn in your work, Vlad-the-compiler will use your testing harness to perform operations that we can use to grade your work.

-The testing harness looks like this:
+The testing harness looks like this, and the writing the actual test code is up to you.
+Vlad-the-compiler will use his _own_ version of the test harness.

 ```
 class SFTestHarness {